N00TN00T/ulib/readme.md

 A C++ utility library that's really just written for learning and saving time for myself as I don't need to rewrite common utility stuff in other projects

-ulib.hpp includes all standard libraries needed, but if you don't want everything ulib offers you can include separate headers but include the libraries they need yourself.
-The libraries needed are documented in respective file.
+ulib.hpp includes all standard libraries needed, but if would like to manage where these are included yourself you can define ULIB_NO_INCLUDE and no external libraries will be included.
+If you only want to manage some yourself but let this library include some, you can define similar macros for each external library.
+For example ULIB_NO_INCLUDE_ASSERT will stop ulib from including <assert.h>.
+Check ulib.hpp to see what libraries are needed.